 No, this has nothing to do with the weather, although this summer we’re getting our fair share of rain.
 No, this post is about family and life and how easily serenity erupts into chaos.

-For the last few months, I’ve been peacefully writing away, working on 3 upcoming romantic comedies, until last month…for the rest of this post, join me at the Women Unplugged site.
+For the last few months, I’ve been peacefully writing away, working on 3 upcoming romantic comedies, until last month when our youngest son injured his back.

 The farm where I grew up.

 Shortly before the injury, he’d made an offer of purchase on a farm with a possession date of August 15, which gave him lots of time to pack and prepare.
 Then he hurt his back, and while chaos erupted with doctor appointments, etc, we knew he would need extra help moving, painting, repairs, etc. So we set aside the month of August to help him out.